 EXIF (Exchangeable image file format)

-Mainly technical information about a snapshot (camera settings : aperture, shutter speed).
-Most of them are filled automatically by the device
+EXIF is a mainly technical information about a snapshot (camera settings : aperture, shutter speed).
+Most of them are filled automatically by the device :

 - Date of the shot